educanjr/ConwayGameOfLife/README.md

 It uses **CQRS with MediatR**, the **Repository Pattern**, and **EF Core** for data access.
 The system is containerized using **Docker Compose**, with **PostgreSQL** as the database.

+📚 For detailed architecture, see the [Architecture Documentation](./Architecture.md).

 ---

 ## 🎮 Game Rules